 Let’s begin by stating the obvious.
 Caffeine occurs in coffee naturally, so any method of decaffeination (no matter how good it is) is considered by many aficionados unnatural.
 Some go even so far as claiming that it goes against the natural order of things…

 Can it be done?
 Can you really have a GOOD cup of coffee that has been subjected to a decaffeination process?
-Read on and make up your own mind whether it’s possible.
+Read on and make up your own mind about whether it’s possible.

-CAVEAT EMPTOR: “decaffeinated” does not mean 100% caffeine free.
-In fact a decaf coffee only needs to be 97% caffeine free according to the USDA.
+CAVEAT EMPTOR: “decaffeinated” does not mean 100% caffeine-free.
+In fact, a decaf coffee only needs to be 97% caffeine-free according to the USDA.
 That means that an average 12 oz. cup of decaffeinated coffee, which originally might have been packed with 180 mg of caffeine, now only would contain 5.4 mg of caffeine.

 What All Decaffeination Processes Have in Common